serik1987/corefacility/README.md

 The reference manual below is one of several possible ways to install the corefacility.

-### Pre-requisites
+### 4.1.1.
+Pre-requisites

 We imply that you try to install the corefacility to the high-performance server without GUI support.
 Such configuration is the most preferrable because the GUI support wastes extra resources, declines the server uptime and can be replaced by the corefacility Web-based GUI that doesn't waste extra resorces and affect the server uptime.

-The corefacility supports only UNIX-like operating systems under this support.
+This kind of corefacility configuration support only UNIX-like operating systems.
 The reference below is written for the Linux Ubuntu Server operating system.
-This means that any other UNIX-like operating system is also OK but you have to make necessary corrections when reading this manual.
+This means that any other UNIX-like operating system is also OK, but you have to make necessary corrections when reading this manual.

 The installation requires administrative rights even when the corefacility is run under the part server configuration.